1876 Chicago mayoral elections: Background

 Illinois' Cities and Villages Act of 1872 had moved municipal elections from November to April and had extended mayoral terms to two years.
 It went into effect in July 1872.
 On April 23, 1875, the city of Chicago had voted to operate under the Act, as opposed to operating under the rules outlined by its city charter.

-Since the act mandated mayoral elections to be held in April of odd-numbered years, incumbent mayor Harvey Doolittle Colvin believed that his term had been extended an additional year and that no elections were to be held in November 1875 or April 1876.
+Since the act mandated mayoral elections to be held in April of odd-numbered years, incumbent mayor Harvey Doolittle Colvin believed that his term had been extended and that no elections were to be held in November 1875 or April 1876.
 He believed that a mayoral election would not be held until April 1877.

 Election

 Recognizing that Colvin would be unseated if a mayoral election were held, Chicago's city council (which was, at the time, composed of many members that were friendly towards the mayor) left the office of mayor off its list of offices for election.
 Thus, neither the Republican nor Democratic Parties believed they needed to put forth mayoral candidates, assuming that this meant that no mayoral election was scheduled to be held.

-Despite this Thomas Hoyne, president of the Chicago Public Library's board of directors, opted to run for mayor.
-He was nominated at a mass meeting and ran as an independent Democrat affiliated with the "Free Soilers Party".
+Despite this Thomas Hoyne, at the time president of the Chicago Public Library's board of directors, opted to run for mayor.
+He was nominated at a mass meeting.
 Thousands voted for Hoyne by including his name on their ballots.
-Both the Democratic and Republican parties put him on their tickets.
+Both the Democratic and Republican parties ultimately put him on their tickets.
 He won nearly all of the votes cast for mayor in the municipal election held on April 16, 1876.
 However, a mayoral election had not been formally called for by the City Council or the mayor's office.